-In the evening, look back on your notes.
+In the evening, look back at your notes.
 Somewhere along the line, something may make sense in some way.
-Over time, you may begin to see patterns and your intuition will grow stronger, along with your understanding of the cards.
-As your familiarity with the cards advances, you may begin to experiment with simple 3 and 5 card spreads.
+Over time, you may begin to see patterns, and your intuition will grow stronger, along with your understanding of the cards.
+Keeping track of the cards will help you see repetitions you might otherwise miss, and point to messages you need to pay attention to.
+As your familiarity with the cards advances, you may begin to experiment with simple 3 and 5-card spreads.

 Once you’ve learned the basics of tarot, you may be excited to develop your expertise as a reader.
 You may find these suggestions helpful on your journey:

 Get regular tarot readings from a variety of readers